 - Anti-rejection drugs taken after organ transplants

-If you can't drink enough liquids to replace the fluid you're losing from persistent diarrhea, you may become dehydrated.
+If you can't drink enough to replace the fluid you're losing from persistent diarrhea, you may become dehydrated.
 Warning signs include:

 - Decreased urine output

 If salmonella infection enters your bloodstream (bacteremia), it can infect tissues throughout your body, including:

 - The tissues surrounding your brain and spinal cord (meningitis)

 - The lining of your heart or valves (endocarditis)